The Rape of Proserpina

-The sculpture was commissioned by Cardinal Scipione Borghese, possibly together with a portrait of Scipione’s uncle Pope Paul V (who died in 1621).
+The sculpture was commissioned by Cardinal Scipione Borghese, possibly with a portrait of Scipione’s uncle Pope Paul V (who died in 1621).
 Bernini got at least three payments for the statue worth at least 450 Roman scudi.
 The creation of sculpture was begun in 1621 and finished in 1622.
 Shortly after its completion, Scipione gave a statue to Cardinal Ludovisi in 1622, who transferred it to his villa.
 Later, acquired by the Italian state, it returned to the Villa Borghese in 1908.

-Myth about the abduction of Proserpine
+The myth about the abduction of Proserpine

-Riding a chariot drawn by four black horses, Pluto grabbed Proserpina and carried her with him to the underworld.
-Hearing the cry of her daughter, Ceres rushed to help her, but she was late.
+Riding a chariot drawn by four black horses, Pluto grabbed Proserpina and carried her to the underworld.
+Hearing her daughter’s cry, Ceres rushed to help her, but she was late.
 Ceres sought all the land for her daughter.
-As soon as she realized that Pluto had kidnapped Proserpine, she got angry and made the land dry up, and the harvest failed.
-Jupiter saw from heaven that the earth is barren and dead.
-He decided to intervene, and in the end a deal was made: Proserpine would spend half a year with her mother and half a year in the underworld with Pluto.
+As soon as she realized Pluto had kidnapped Proserpine, she got angry and made the land dry up, and the harvest failed.
+Jupiter saw from heaven that the earth was barren and dead.
+He decided to intervene, and in the end, a deal was made: Proserpine would spend half a year with her mother and half a year in the underworld with Pluto.

 According to this myth, Ceres is so sad when Proserpine is in the underworld that she takes her gifts from the world and winter comes.
 In the spring, when Proserpina reunites with her mother, Ceres makes things grow again

-Bernini said that the marble in his hands became plastic like wax, so all his plans were successful.
-If you look at the sculpture, you understand that the author was right.
+Bernini said that the marble in his hands became plastic-like wax, so all his plans were successful.
+Looking at the sculpture, you understand that the author was right.
 Proserpine is depicted as a miniature compared to Pluto.
-But if you look closely, everything has certain proportions, you can feel the proportionality in all the details.
+But if you look closely, everything has specific proportions, and you can feel the details’ proportionality.